kushgbisen/nseapi/README.md

 ### Fetching Stock Quotes

 The `get_stock_quote` function fetches the stock quote for a specific symbol, including the current price, open, high, low, close, and volume.
+The `pretty` parameter can be used to display the data in a formatted table.

 ```python
 from nseapi import get_stock_quote